joe-p/algo-edu/resources/en-US/network.md

 * Requirements
   * Must be running participation node
-  * Must register as online with *participation* key
+  * Must register as online with participation key
+    * Seperate from signing keys
   * Must have 0.1 ALGO
 * Information
   * No explicit staking